 Chicago's Tribune Company has a deal with several key creditors to reorganize and get closer to an exit from chapter 11, the company says.
 "Tribune Co. and several of its most important creditor groups announced a broad new settlement Tuesday that brings the company closer to resolving its nearly 2-year-old bankruptcy case," is how the L.A.
 Times put it.
 The Wrap says: "Endorsed by the Chapter 11 mediation judge, the wide ranging deal with the Committee of Unsecured Creditors, OakTree Capital Management and Angelo, Gordon & Company is significant at this stage in the proceedings because it sees longtime hold-out JPMorgan Chase back at the table and seemingly on board."

-Recent Sam Zell stories on LA Observed:Finally, some good Sam Zell news
+Recent Sam Zell stories on LA Observed:Sad but true: Sam Zell writing a book called 'Gravedancer'

 Zell throws a hundred grand Karl Rove's way